TOPICS COVERED IN THIS ARTICLE:

 - The Call Flows that are connected to the numbers are listed in this column

-- The Campaigns that are connected to the numbers are listed in this column
+- The Lead Sources / Campaign connected to the numbers are listed in this column

 - Click the Get a Number button to provision a new Dial-IQ Inbound phone number.
 When this button is clicked, a popup will appear